 We used to think head injuries were just part of playing football.
 Years later, however, we started to see problems.
-Some NFL players even committed suicide after struggling with concussion-related head trauma.
+Some NFL players even died by suicide after struggling with concussion-related head trauma.
 As scientific research found a connection between concussions and neurological problems, some athletes received a diagnosis of chronic traumatic encephalopathy, also known as CTE.

 After a long battle with leadership, the NFL created new policies to address head injuries.
 The Head, Neck and Spine committee founded the concussion protocol in 2009.
 Over the years, the regulations have changed as they identified weaknesses within the system.
 So how does the concussion protocol really work?